timloveday1/digital-writing-folio/exercises.md

 #### Is the remix successful (why or why not)?

-The remix successful transitions from mimicking the natural movement of the river, which in turn reflects the clycical, and somewhat frustrating, drudgery of domesticity.
-The landguage too evokes this domesticity with a certain level of introduced playfulness in lines such as 'recipes want to'.
-Too, the work makes subtle references to its origins through expressions like 'pasture', linking the domestic to the outside.
-There may be some unintended errors in the code e.g. 'Javascript' and 'Operator'—untintended meanings may detract from the poem.
-The text can be quite difficult to read at times.
+The remix successfully transitions from mimicking the natural movement of the river to the 'tick tick tick' drudgery of domesticity.
+The language too evokes this domesticity with a certain level of introduced playfulness in lines such as 'recipes want to'.
+The work makes subtle references to its origins through expressions like 'pasture', linking the domestic to the outside/natural world.
+There may be some unintended errors in the code — e.g. 'Javascript' and 'Operator' — with untintended meanings which may detract from the poem.
+Overall, the text can be quite difficult to read at times.

+#### Overall Reflection

+Stylistically and aesthetically 'Taroko Gorge' appeals to me and may serve as a major influence on my final work.
+I'm particularly inspired by

 ## Week 4